AlbertoJBaez/Cloud-Input-Final-Project/README.md

 - Data, full stack, and
 - Cybersecurity.

+In a cloud development environment, AWS's IAM (Identity and Access Management) permissions management is essential to ensure the security and efficiency of resources.
+The Full Stack, Data and Cybersecurity teams have different roles and specific needs.

+For the Full Stack team, it is essential to provide access to cloud computing services and databases, but restrict access to critical configurations to prevent unintentional errors.

+The Data team needs permissions to access data storage, processing and analysis services, but infrastructure changes must be limited to maintain stability.

+As for the Cybersecurity team, they should be granted access to monitor and audit services for potential threats, but not allow changes without approval.

+Establishing these permission levels ensures that each team can do its job effectively and securely, while protecting critical cloud resources.

 ### Cloud infrastructure deployment

 To meet the technical requirements of the project, we will aim to build a reliable, resilient and safe architecture.

-We will have to make sure to build a pipeline that ensures the smooth and stable provisioning of data following CI/CD best practices.
+We will have to make sure to build a pipeline that ensures the smooth and stable provisioning of data following **CI/CD** best practices.

 - Services: GitHub Actions.

-Once the provisioning is adequate, we will launch the data provided by the Full-Stack and Data team to launch the application in the cloud.
+Once the provisioning is adequate, we will launch the data provided by the Full-Stack and Data team to **deploy the application in the cloud**.

 - Services:

-All this will be under the guidelines of the cyber security team, who will have the necessary permissions to request the relevant security services in our cloud.
+All this will be **under the guidelines of the cybersecurity team**, who will have the necessary permissions to request the relevant security services in our cloud.

-Después de

 ![Arquitectura Cloud](https://github.com/AlbertoJBaez/Cloud-Input-Final-Project/blob/main/Assets/Arquitectura-Cloud-Proyecto.png)